Continual Learning of Natural Language Processing Tasks: A Survey: Details of Systems for CF Prevention

-\textbf{DILw.} AdapterCL~\cite{madotto2020continual} adds one set of adapters for each task.
+\textbf{DIL (w/o ID).} AdapterCL~\cite{madotto2020continual} adds one set of adapters for each task.
 It further infers the task-id in testing via perplexity.

+\textbf{DIL (w/o ID; DP).} DEMIX~\cite{gururangan2021demix} adds adapters when a new task comes.
+In testing, the prediction of a test instance is given by the weighted sum (according to perplexity) of all pre-trained adapters.
+ELLE~\cite{qin2022elle} expands layers whenever a new task comes.
+It uses a large replay data (Sec.~\ref{sec.replay}) to ensure that the LM can deal with all previous and current tasks.

-\textbf{TILw.} ProgM~\cite{shen-etal-2019-progressive} expands the network for each new task and also transfers all the learned knowledge to the expanded component so that it can directly use only the last expanded component in testing.
+\textbf{CIL.} ProgM~\cite{shen-etal-2019-progressive} expands the network for each new task and also transfers all the learned knowledge to the expanded component so that it can directly use only the last expanded component in testing.